Lower Bann Navigation

 The Lower Bann is clearly a haven for water-sports, with a range of water based activities and tuition for the novice and experienced in waterskiing, wakeboarding, and knee-boarding.
 Careful zoning ensures that all activities are conducted with safety and enjoyment in mind.
 Rowing and canoeing are available via a number of active clubs on the system with waterskiing being widely practiced and actively encouraged in dedicated zones.
 Jet-skiing has its base at Newferry and powerboating promises a real taste of adventure.
 The Giant's Causeway is so close to the Lower Bann it's no surprise that visitors will discover a rich and dramatic history.
 Also well worth the visit is the accessible Mountsandel Fort outside Coleraine which is the earliest known human settlement in Ireland at 7000 years old.
 On the North Coast, a short distance from the Lower Bann, you can enjoy a number of thrilling spectacles; the North West 200 motorcycle race is recognised as one of the premier road racing events in Europe, or look to the skies for the NI International Airshow.

 If you're looking for heritage and history along the navigation there's also plenty to explore along the banks of the River Bann.
-We are currently refurbishing the Toome Lockhouse into a café and exhibition centre.
+Why not visit Toome Waterways Heritage Centre & Café.
 You can read more about that by clicking here.